 Open an Enactable Process Model from the local machine

-This scenario aim to assess:
+This scenario aims to assess:

 Ability open a local EPM in the diagram editor and to start (if needed) the polling mechanism upon the Galaxy Server.

 An EPM is a Galaxy managed process model which has been previously initialized by the current user or which has been downloaded from the Galaxy server (see chapter 5.1.3).